buzkall/teachable-reports-export/README.md

 # Teachable Reports export
-Export your Teachable students' report using the unofficial Teachable API
+Export the report of your Teachable students using the unofficial Teachable API

 Teachable.com doesn't have an official API to export your students data.
 It has some webhooks to trigger events and use them with services like Zapier, but there is no solution to get one of your studens report.
 The website is done using Angular, and it calls to some api urls to load the content, so I've created a script to get the data of all the courses a student is enrolled.

 ### Config
-It's done using python 2.7
+This script has been tested with python 2.7
-You should rename the file called secrets_example.py to secrets.py and set your username, password and teachable custom domain
+You should copy the file called secrets_example.py, rename it as secrets.py and set your username, password and yout teachable custom domain

     username='YOUR_TEACHABLE_USERNAME'
     password='YOUR_TEACHABLE_PASSWORD'